 The international school run

-The American School and British schools offer a bus service.
+The American Embassy School and British School offer a bus service.
 Otherwise the ride to school is done by the drivers, either with or without parents, with some car-pooling.
 The American and British Schools are adjacent to each other and pick-up and drop-off times, although staggered, can be very congested.
 At AES no ayahs, drivers or other staff are allowed onto the campus and children have to be met at the gate.
 Anybody, even grandparents, must be signed in by a family pass holder.

 Most expats on short contracts do not seem to send their children to Indian schools but a few NRIs and long-term Europeans, who have married into Indian families, choose this system.
 There are schools worthy of note including Sanskriti School and the Delhi Public School chain, particularly the one in RK Puram.
 Classes are universally large, about 40 and above, and the style of teaching is didactic and very disciplined.
 The successful schools turn out engineers and electronic whiz kids by the score but they are hothouses and very high pressure with little or no extra-curricular activity.
 There are lines around the blocks on enrolment and admission days and grades have to be very high for children to be accepted.